silnrsi/pysilfont/docs/parameters.md

 Parameters can be accessed from the parameter set by parameter name, eg paramsobj.sets[“main”][“loglevel”].

-Although parameters are split into classes (eg main, logging), parameter names need to be unique across all groups to allow simple access by name.
+Although parameters are split into classes (eg backup, logging), parameter names need to be unique across all groups to allow simple access by name.

 If logging set set to I or V, changes to parameter values (eg config file values updating default values) are logged.